-With your consent, your contact information may also be used to provide you further information about our products and services, and otherwise as required or permitted by law.
-At any time you may ask us to stop sending you newsletters, literature and other information by contacting us at email@example.com.
+With your consent, your contact information may also be used to provide you with further information about our products and services, and otherwise as required or permitted by law.
+At any time, you may ask us to stop sending you newsletters, literature and other information by contacting us at email@example.com.

 With Whom We Share Your Personal Information

 As a general rule the personal information we collect from those who use our Web Services is held in strict confidence and, except in limited circumstances as permitted or required by law, is not disclosed to third parties without your consent, express or implied.

 We may share your personal information with third-party vendors who provide services or functions on our behalf.
 We may also authorize third-party vendors to collect information on our behalf, including as necessary to operate features of our Web Services.
 Third-party vendors have access to and may collect information only as needed to perform their functions and are not permitted to share or use the information for any other purposes.

 With your consent, your personal information may be shared between Moodys Tax Law LLP, Moodys US and Moodys Private Client LLP for the purposes set out above.